junchaoshi/sports1.1/README.md

             a directory (will run all qualified files in the directory recursively);

-            a text document with absolute path information for each file/folder (when processing multiple data, input each file/folder path per line)
+            a text document (with suffix .txt) with absolute path information for each file/folder (when processing multiple data, input each file/folder path per line)

     --Output: